babakfp/babakfp.ir/src/content/docs/svelte-in-markdown/options.md

 ## `onFileIgnore`

 > [!NOTE]
-> Please refer to the jsDoc comments to learn more!
+> Please refer to the jsDoc comments to learn more.

 ## `onTransform`

 [Example](/docs/svelte-in-markdown/unified) usage.

 > [!NOTE]
-> Please refer to the jsDoc comments to learn more!
+> Please refer to the jsDoc comments to learn more.